HopePH/hopephapp/README.md

 # HopePH App
-HopePH app is a powerful mental health app built on top of the blockchain
+HopePH app is a mental health app built on top of the blockchain

 # Support
 We'll update here soon